yourvick/eamena_tutorials/README.md

 - In the ‘Geometric Place Expression’ field, choose ‘Add Point’ and use your mouse to add a point to the map in any random place\.
 - Then, click on ‘Edit GeoJSON’, below the ‘Geometric Place Expression’ box and the added geometry\.
 - You now see the GeoJSON code – do not let this put you off\.
-Look for the coordinates and replace these with the correct ones \(Figure 9\)\.
+Look for the coordinates and replace these with the correct ones\.
 	- NB the coordinates must be entered in WGS84 decimal degrees, with X/easting/longitude first, then Y/northing/latitude\.
 	- If your co\-ordinates are not already in WGS84 decimal degrees, use the EAMENA converter spreadsheet to convert your coordinates or use your preferred tools \(there are many online convertors, or you can look it up in Google Earth by changing your preferences, or use QGIS\)\.
 - The point you drew above will automatically move to the correct location\.